Kakamega Homeboyz were assured of win against Bandari -Muyoti | Goal.com

 Kakamega Homeboyz head coach Nicholas Muyoti insists he was confident of getting maximum points against Bandari in the Kenyan Premier League (KPL) game played on Wednesday at Bukhungu Stadium in Kakamega.

-A Chris Masinza ninth minute strike was all the Kakamega based side needed to bag maximum points at the expense of their visitors.
+A ninth-minute strike was all the Kakamega based side needed to bag maximum points at the expense of their visitors.
 The former AFC Leopards coach has revealed his side will always strive to win home games to stand a chance of winning the league.

 "To be effective in the league you have to win most of your home games, and it was our target against [Bandari]," Muyoti told Goal on Friday.